 Putting Number One first?
 Do you do it – without feeling selfish, or guilty?

 What do I mean?
 Oh, nothing dramatic.
-The occasional massage, a manicure or pedicure, an afternoon of shopping with friends.
-For that matter, it could be anything that offers a source of calm in a chaotic world – reading, a soak in a tub, a few days off.
+But I virtually never indulged in the most typical activities – the occasional massage, a manicure or pedicure, or taking an afternoon off for shopping with girlfriends.
+For that matter, self-care could be anything that offers a source of calm in a chaotic world – reading, a soak in a tub, a few days away from the office.

-Then again, I have no data, and my impression may say more about the company I keep than anything else.
+Then again, I have no data to support such a statement, and my “impression” may say more about the company I keep than anything else.